FredaYaremi/FredaYaremi/README.md

-- 👋 Hi, I’m @FredaYaremi
+- Hi, I’m @FredaYaremi
-- 👀 I’m interested in Front End Developer tools.
+- I’m interested in being a  Front End Developer.
-- 🌱 I’m currently learning Code Basics.
+- I’m currently learning Code.
-- 💞️ I’m looking to collaborate on anything to help me learn.
+- I would love to have a mentor.

 <!---